dgaydukov/cert-aws/sa/files/sa.md

 * `.s3-accelerate.dualstack.amazonaws.com` - endpoint to user over IPv6.
 So use TA if you have geographically distributed customers or you constantly moves GB/TB of data across continents.
 If you file less than 1GB you should use CloudFront Accelerated upload, otherwise use TA.
 If you need to transfer large amount of data from single space, SnowBall can be a good option, cause TA is mostly for many users from different locations.
-TA doesn't cache data in edge location, so if you want low latency then it's better to use plain cf distribution, cause in this case all files would be cached in all edge locations.
+TA doesn't cache data in edge location, so if you want low latency access then it's better to use plain cf distribution, cause in this case all files would be cached in all edge locations.
+So for fast uploading - use TA for fast downloading - use CloudFront.
+If you need both at the same time - use both (TA + cf distribution).
 You can use [comparison tool](http://s3-accelerate-speedtest.s3-accelerate.amazonaws.com/en/accelerate-speed-comparsion.html) to compare general upload speed for TA across different regions (what speed increase you can get for each region if you use TA).
 Replication - automatic & asynchronous copy of data between 2 s3 buckets, can be within same account or between different aws accounts.
 There are 2 types:
 * SRR (Same-Region replication)